 What do we do?

-We run the Hospital Shop, the two Coffee Shops and the daily Ward Trolleys.
+Our wholly-owned subsidiary, Friends of St Mary’s Shop/Café Ltd run the hospital shop, the two coffee shops and the daily Ward Trolleys.
 Also, we have book sales, collecting boxes for loose change in the Hospital Foyer and collecting tins around the Island.

 Why do we do it?

 To supplement the excellent service already provided by St Mary’s by financing extra facilities which enhance the lives of patients, staff and visitors alike.
-In recent years, the League of Friends has provided much-needed equipment which has contributed to patient well-being, both during their stay in hospital and also in community care.
+In recent years, the Friends have provided much-needed equipment which has contributed to patient well-being, both during their stay in hospital and also in community care.

 Since the League of Friends, now the Friends of St Mary’s Hospital, was founded, hundreds of thousands of pounds have been raised.
-Approximately half a million pounds has been donated from the takings achieved by the volunteers since the year 2000.
+Approximately half a million pounds has been donated from the takings from the shop and café and various bequests since the year 2000.